Co-FOUNDER & CEO

-Dr. Davis began working with the Tsimane people of northern Bolivia in 2015, and started working in Namibia in 2016 within the Kunene region.
-She began collaborating with Engineers Without Borders in 2009, and began working with Ondao Mobile Schools in 2017.
-Dr. Davis’ professional work focuses on education and child development, and she has performed extensive research suggesting there is a critical link between the availability of resources during childhood and lifetime earning potential.
+Dr. Davis began working with the Tsimane people of Bolivia in 2005, and started working in the Kunene/Cunene region of Namibia/Angola in 2016.
+Davis began collaborating with Engineers Without Borders in 2009 and Ondao Mobile Schools in 2017.
+Dr. Davis’ professional work focuses on education and child development, and she has performed extensive research suggesting there is a critical link between the availability of resources during childhood and academic achievement.
 It was this work that led her to establish One Pencil.
 Dr. Davis oversees the Bolivia and Namibia chapters and currently works at Harvard University.

 Co-FOUNDER, VICE CHAIRPERSON and treasurer

 Attorney Jason Leiser co-founded One Pencil after working with the Tsimane in Mision Fatima, Bolivia in 2017.
 Jason oversees business operations and is the financial administrator for current grants (research) and donations (charitable giving) in the US.
 Jason has also helped establish financial programming within South America and southern Africa, allowing One Pencil to maintain constant management and oversight of financial awards when grantees are conducting research outside the US.

 John Jakurama has worked for many years in the Kunene region.
 An expert in the field, John has worked with researchers, tourists, and as a field guide.
 His interests in education and support has been vital to our project on the ground in Namibia.
 John acts as a liaison with Ondao Mobile Schools and helps oversee and coordinate charitable giving in the Kunene region.

 Jon Stack is our project manager.
 He also works as a field anthropologist, mechanic, surveyor, and has logged extensive hours in the field in both Latin America and Namibia.